Ameena Begum: Life

-Baker first met Khan in New York in 1911 when her half-brother and guardian, Pierre Bernard, engaged the master musician and mystic to teach his ward Indian music.
+Baker first met Inayat Khan in New York in 1911 when her half-brother and guardian, Pierre Bernard, engaged the master musician and mystic to teach his ward Indian music.
 However, he forbade the marriage and Khan sailed for London.
 Baker found his Indian home address among Bernard's papers when cleaning his desk; the letter was forwarded and she sailed for England alone.
-They married in 1913 in London, at which point she took the name "Ameena Begum".
+They married in 1912 or 1913 in London, at which point she took the name "Ameena Begum".
 After living in London and then Paris, they traveled to Moscow, where she gave birth to Noor (January 1, 1914) the new family returned to Paris in July.
 World War I started in August and they left for England where they remained for the duration of the war.
-She left a collection of 101 poems, "A Rosary of one hundred and one beads".
+She left a collection of 101 poems, "A Rosary of One Hundred and One Beads".
 Some poems were lost during World War II, but 54 have been preserved and were published in 1998.
-She was a cousin of Mary Baker Eddy, founder of the Christian Science Church in the USA.
+She has sometimes been reported to be the cousin of Mary Baker Eddy, however this does not seem to be the case.